BlogTalkRadio/Roque/README.md

 Run ```roque``` without arguments for help.

+You can open a console on your worker project output folder (eg. bin/Debug) and run:

+        roque copybinaries

+This command will copy (or update as needed) all roque binaries into current folder, so now you can run:

+        # add /debug to attach debugger
+        roque work

+You can find roque.exe on /package/Roque.1.x.x/tools

 #### 2. Windows Service

-The same roque.exe can be installed as windows service to run workers:
+The same roque.exe can be installed as windows service to run workers.
+To create a new instance of a roque worker follow these steps:

-	installutil roque.exe
+1. Create a target folder (eg. c:\Services\RoqueWorkers\ExampleWorker).

+2. Copy roque binaries into that folder:

+        roque copybinaries

+3. Copy your roque.exe.config and all the needed assemblies on the same folder (assemblies containing services and/or subscribers)

+4. create windows service using windows [SC](http://support.microsoft.com/kb/251192) command:

+	    sc create [service name] binPath=<full\path\to\roque.exe>

-Each instance of roque can start multiple workers using thread.
+    Note: Each instance of roque can start multiple workers using thread.
 Though to get more control and separation between them it's recommended to use separate windows service instances for them.

-To install multiple instances of roque service you have to use the [SC](http://support.microsoft.com/kb/251192) command:

-	sc create [service name] binPath=<full\path\to\a\roque.exe>

 Roque.exe will run your workers on a separate [AppDomain](http://msdn.microsoft.com/en-us/library/System.AppDomain.aspx).